lelonS/online-shopping-api/README.md

 **Generate mock data as JSON**

-⚠️Warning: This will replace all data in the json files⚠️
+⚠️This will replace all data in the json files⚠️

 ```bash
 npm run gen-data json